Wadaboa/wadaboa.github.io/_posts/2020-02-19-euler-number.md

 e=\lim_{n\to+\infty} (1 + \frac{1}{n})^{n},
 $$

-but rather we are mentioning a **topological feature** related to blob analysis, which is invariant to the so-called _rubber-sheet transformations_, hence it is also similarity (rotation, translation and scale) invariant.
+but rather we are mentioning a **topological feature** related to blob analysis, which is invariant to the so-called _rubber-sheet transformations_, hence it is also similarity (rotation, translation and scale) invariant.<br>
 So, the **Euler number** is actually defined as follows:

 $$
 E = C - H,
 $$

-where $C$ is the number of connected components in our image and $H$ is the total number of **holes** in our blobs.
+where $C$ is the number of connected components in our image and $H$ is the total number of **holes** in our blobs.<br>
-Usually, this blob feature is used to count the number of holes inside each connected component: to do so, you obviously need to set $C = 1$ and you also need a way to actually compute the Euler number.
+Usually, this blob feature is used to count the number of holes inside each connected component: to do so, you obviously need to set $C = 1$ and you also need a way to actually compute the Euler number.<br>
-It can be shown that, based on the chosen distance used to represent neighborhoods in our analysis, the Euler number can be easily computed by sliding some $2\times2$ binary patterns, named **bit quads**, across the image to count the number of occurrences of each pattern:
+It can be shown that, based on the chosen distance used to represent neighborhoods in our analysis, the Euler number can be easily computed by sliding some $2\times2$ binary patterns, named **bit quads**, across the image, to count the number of occurrences of each pattern:

 $$
 E_{4} = \frac{1}{4} [n(Q_{1}) - n(Q_{3}) + 2n(Q_{D})],
+$$

+$$
 E_{8} = \frac{1}{4} [n(Q_{1}) - n(Q_{3}) - 2n(Q_{D})],
 $$